My-Very-Original-Name/BookScraper/README.md

 * Add an "output" folder

 **If using the pre-compiled exe**
-* Download the latest relase
+* Download the .zip from the latest relase
 * Add am "output" folder
 * Run the exe
 ### Executing program